randirose/week-3-challenge/README.md

 ## Credits

 - Starter code from course
-- AskBCS on Slack: helped fix incorrect sytax on this line, "let randomPassword = Math.floor(Math.random() * userPassword.length);".
+- AskBCS on Slack helped debug code: "let randomPassword = Math.floor(Math.random() * userPassword.length);".
 I was using the "userLength" variable instead of "userPassword.length".

 ## Features